 Self-leadership is actively developing a confident sense of who you are, taking ownership of what you do, and being intentional about where you are going.
 It's a crucial skill that all employees should strive towards, beginning with individual contributors.

-- Traditional "leaders" will not be truly successful at managing or leading others until they can effectively manage and lead themselves.
+- Traditional "leaders" can not be truly successful at managing or leading others until they can effectively manage and lead themselves.

 - An organization's vision is only as impactful as the execution of the vision.
 Therefore, organizations need capable and motivated individuals to carry out the vision of the executive team.

 Self-leadership helps improve both of the above, because when employees possess these skills, they are more likely to:

 - Achieve their goals and fulfill the responsibilities of their role